hcomet/CheapoDC/CheapoDC/README.md

 ### Upgrading to V2.1.x

 Since v2.1.0 requires a change in the [Partition Scheme](#partition-scheme) upgrades must be done using a USB connection to the device.

+New versions of ESPAsyncWebServer and AsyncTCP libraries are also required for Arduino core of ESP32 version 3.1.x.
+Please read the [Setting Up Your Build Environment](#setting-up-your-build-environment) section to make sure you have the correct libraries installed in the Arduino IDE.
+Be sure to have only one version of the AsyncTCP library installed.

 #### Upgrade using USB Connected Device